 As I went up, I also seemed to be walking into a thick fog.
 The fog made the forest look gloomy, but also vaguely surreal.
 It reminded me of a similar hike, done on Mount Ulia in Spain two years ago, a rainy and foggy hike that had ended up being one of my favourites of the whole year.

 I was starting to feel a bit exhausted (and very wet) when I reached another fork in the trail.
-In fact, the many intersecting trails could be confusing, but there are maps found at almost every forks, it’s pretty easy to know in which direction to go.
+In fact, the many intersecting trails could be confusing, but there are maps found at almost every forks, so it’s pretty easy to know in which direction to go.

 This time I had the option of following a trail called L’escarpment (The Escarpement), on which the map seemed to indicate a lookout.
 I had finally almost reached the top of the cliffs!
 I was rather eager to reach the lookout, but when I finally reached it, I was treated to a landscape completely covered by fog…

 So I came back down a little disappointed but still proud to have achieved the goal I had set for myself.
 I continued to follow the trail that eventually brought me back down to the lake.
-The descent was more difficult because the trail was slippery and a lot of water was starting accumulate in places.
+The descent was more difficult because the trail was slippery and a lot of water was starting to accumulate in places.
 But I made it back to the lake in one piece!

-At this point, even my raincoat seemed to have given and I felt like I was completely soaked from head to toe.
+At this point, even my raincoat seemed to have given up and I felt like I was completely soaked from head to toe.
 But I must be a little masochistic, because before I got back to the parking lot, I walked past a sign that said the summit of Mount Shaw was 850 metres away on a side trail.
 And since I have a slight obsession with mountains, I told myself that I couldn’t miss the opportunity to reach the top of a mountain that was so close.

 So I decided to take this short detour to the summit of Mount Shaw.
 At 285 metres high, it’s not a very high mountain, but I had tired legs, wet feet, and I was really fed up with the rain, so the 850-metre trail to the top felt very, very long to me.